 Destiny 2 release date

 Destiny 2 will release for PC on October 24.
-That's almost two months behind the console version, which launches on September 6.
+That's almost two months behind the console version, which launched on September 6.

 You can see our interview with Destiny 2’s head of PC, David Shaw, above, where he explains that the decision around the PC release date was a hard one.
 They even considered delaying the console version, but eventually settled on a staggered release schedule.
 The final point, Shaw said, is that they wanted to “make sure we get it right, that we nail it, stick the landing,” and that required a little extra time.